rubymonsters/ruby-for-beginners/source/13-blocks/02-arguments.md

 # Block arguments

-Blocks make even more sense on methods that are defined on collections like arrays and hashes.
+Blocks make a lot of sense on methods that are defined on collections like arrays and hashes.

 Let's have a look at some examples with arrays.